Science and technology in Indonesia: Construction technology

-There are some notable technological developments made by natives in modern Indonesia (post independence).
 In the 1980s, Tjokorda Raka Sukawati, an Indonesian engineer, invented a road construction technique called Sosrobahu.
 It became popular afterwards and has since been widely used by many countries.
-The Sosrobahu technique allows long stretches of flyovers to be constructed above existing main roads, therefore minimizes disruptions to the heavy traffic.
+The Sosrobahu technique allows long stretches of flyovers to be constructed above existing main roads and minimize disruptions to heavy traffic.
 It involves the construction of horizontal supports for the highway beside the existing road, which is then lifted and turned at a 90 degree angle before being placed on the top of the vertical supports.
 This forms the flyover pylons.
 The technology was exported to the Philippines, Malaysia, Thailand and Singapore.
 In 1995, a patent was granted to Indonesia.

-The Cakar ayam construction, or literally means "chicken claw construction" is a technical engineering to create a more stable foundation by employing concrete plate supported by pipes planted deep into the ground acted as "claws", invented by Ir.
+The Cakar ayam construction, or literally means "chicken claw construction" is a technical engineering method for creating a more stable foundation that invoves employing a concrete plate supported by pipes planted deep into the ground acted as "claws", invented by Ir.
 Sedijatmo in 1961.
 The technique can be applied on structures, roads and runways.
-The technical principle consist of a concrete plate foundation is supported and secured to the ground by pipes as "claws", which allows a more stable construction, enable to build structure on soft wet ground such as on swamps.
-The technique allowed the structure to be more rigid, stable and more durable against uneven weight distribution or uneven land declining.
+The technical principle consists of a concrete plate foundation, which is supported and secured to the ground by pipes as "claws", which allows for a more stable construction and enables structures to be built on soft wet ground such as on swamps.
+The technique allows structures to be more rigid, stable and more durable against uneven weight distribution or uneven land declension.

-The Konstruksi Sarang Laba-Laba (or Cobweb Construction in English) is a construction technique on the foundation of a building in the form of concrete with cobweb shaped iron beams inside it.
-This construction technique designed by an engineer Ir.
+The Konstruksi Sarang Laba-Laba (or Cobweb Construction in English) is a construction technique on the foundation of a building in the form of concrete with cobweb-shaped iron beams inside it.
+This construction technique was designed by Ir.
 Ryantori.
-The 4 stories building that used the construction technique was proven earthquake resistant during the earthquake in Aceh in 2004.
+The 4-story building that used the construction technique was proven to be earthquake-resistant during the earthquake in Aceh in 2004.